-The Company leases 58 of the above listed branches from third parties.
-The Company owns all other banking premises.
 The Company believes that its offices are sufficient for its present operations and that all properties are adequately covered by insurance.
-All of the above ATMs are owned by the Company.

 ITEM 3.
 LEGAL PROCEEDINGS

 There are no material legal proceedings, other than ordinary routine litigation incidental to the business, to which the Company or any of its subsidiaries is a party or of which any of their property is subject.